Identification, Images, & Information

 Eggs of M. leschenaulti laid on upright stems but the larva are soil living.
 Sometimes concentrated in animal pens with dung and decay or in compost heaps.

 Note: given that the related genus Megaphorus lays eggs in a mass on a stem, more research is needed to see if perhaps all, or most, Mallophora share this habit.
-In particular, Mallophora ruficauda is reported to be a parasitoid of scarab beetles, and the deposition of eggs above ground is thought to aid in dispersal of the larvae and access to hosts (Castelo and Corley, 2004).
+In particular, M. ruficauda is reported to be a parasitoid of scarab beetles, and the deposition of eggs above ground is thought to aid in dispersal of the larvae and access to hosts (Castelo and Corley, 2004).
 Quoting from that reference:

-The asilid fly Mallophora ruficauda lays eggs in clusters on tall vegetation.
+M. ruficauda lays eggs in clusters on tall vegetation.
 Upon eclosion, pollen-sized larvae fall and parasitize soil-dwelling scarab beetle larvae.
 We hypothesized that wind dissemination of M. ruficauda larvae is important in the host-finding process and that females lay eggs at heights that maximize parasitism of its concealed host.

 Print References

-Castelo, M.K. and Corley, J.C.
-(2004): Oviposition behavior in the robber fly Mallophora ruficauda (Diptera: Asilidae). - Annals of the Entomological Society of America 97(5): 1050-1054 (abstract).
+Castelo M.K., Corley J.C.
+(2004) Oviposition behavior in the robber fly Mallophora ruficauda (Diptera: Asilidae).
+Ann.
+Ent.
+Soc.
+Am.
+97: 1050-1054 (abstract).

 Internet References